 When finding the perfect size light fixture for your room, it’s important to consider more than just the lighting style.
-From formulating a plan and understanding what type of fixtures are best suited for each space to considering how your individual design styles affect placement, there are many details that go into ensuring your lighting is beautiful and functional.
+Planning, understanding fixture types, and considering design styles ensures beautiful, functional lighting in every space.
 We’ll look at a step-by-step formula for choosing a light fixture and the types of common fixtures in different rooms.
 Plus, we’ll discuss the differences between ambient versus task lighting, flush mount options, chandeliers, and pendants while also considering how they sit within their environment before finally addressing personal design preferences.

 Lighting is one of the most important aspects of any room.
 It sets the mood, creates ambiance, and can even make a space look bigger or smaller, depending on its use.
 Choosing the right light fixture for your home doesn’t have to be difficult if you follow a few simple steps.